 In this episode I sit down with professional climber, routesetter, and youth coach, Jon Cardwell.
 We discuss the emotional and physical toll that it takes to have a project a long way from home.
-In Jon's case, that project was the famed Chris Sharma testpiece Biographie (5.15a), which happened to be over 5,000 miles from his home in Boulder, Co, and took a total of 9 years and hundreds of attempts.
-That's serious dedication.
+In Jon's case, that project was the famed Chris Sharma testpiece "Biographie" (5.15a), which happened to be over 5,000 miles from his home in Boulder, Colorado, and took him a total of 9 years and hundreds of attempts.
+That's some serious dedication.

 It's true, this is 15a, a grade most of us will never even dream of.
 Regardless, we can all learn a lesson in dedication and perspective here.
 Jon has some great insights, and his mindfullness of the process can easily be applied to your 11a, 12a, or 13a projects at your home crag, across the country, or overseas.